2 First Nations women, 1 unidentified woman were victims of alleged serial killer: Winnipeg police | CBC News

 WARNING: This story contains distressing details.

-Winnipeg police say the man accused of killing a 24-year-old woman and disposing of her body in a dumpster in May has been charged with three more homicides.
+Winnipeg police say the man accused of killing a 24-year-old First Nations woman and disposing of her body in a dumpster in May has been charged with three more homicides.

-Jeremy Skibicki, 35, was charged Thursday with three more counts of first-degree murder after more victims were identified, police said at an afternoon news conference.
+Jeremy Skibicki, 35, was charged Thursday with three more counts of first-degree murder after more victims were identified, police said at a Thursday afternoon news conference.

 Skibicki was initially arrested on May 18 and charged with first-degree murder in connection with the death of Rebecca Contois, who was a member of O-Chi-Chak-Ko-Sipi First Nation, also known as Crane River, located on the western shore of Lake Manitoba.

-"It's always unsettling when there's any kind of a serial killing," said Smyth, but these homicides are particularly unsettling "because it does involve Indigenous women."
+"It's always unsettling when there's any kind of a serial killing," but these homicides are particularly unsettling "because it does involve Indigenous women," he said at Thursday's news conference.

 Police say Morgan Beatrice Harris, 39, was killed on or around May 1, while Marcedes Myran, 26, was killed on or around May 4.

-Both women are members of Long Plain First Nation, but were living in Winnipeg.
+Both women were members of Long Plain First Nation, in south central Manitoba, but were living in Winnipeg.

 Skibicki is also charged with the homicide of a fourth woman, but her identity hasn't been confirmed.

 Insp.
-Shawn Pike of the major crimes division says she's believed to be an Indigenous woman in her mid-20s.
+Shawn Pike of the major crimes division said she is believed to have been an Indigenous woman in her mid-20s.
 It's believed she was killed on or around March 15.

 Police are asking the public for help identifying the victim, who wore a reversible Baby Phat brand jacket with a fur hood.